ibm-cloud-docs/vpc/about-confidential-computing.md

 - Data volume

-   Currently, the instance supports only one data volume and [encrypted by default with the seed or passphrase that you provide](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_volumes), which ensures that your workload data is protected.
+   Currently, the instance supports only one data volume that is [encrypted by default with the seed or passphrase that you provide](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_volumes), which helps ensure that your workload data is protected.
 Even though you can add multiple data volumes, they're ignored and only one of them is encrypted.
 It's recommended that you attach one data volume to the instance during instance creation so that data from the container is stored in the data volume.
 It's also recommended that you take a snapshot of the data volume so that you can revert to it in case you face any issues in the future.

    Starting from the HPCR image version `ibm-hyper-protect-container-runtime-1-0-s390x-9`, for new {{site.data.keyword.hpvs}} for VPC instances, the data volume is partitioned into two parts.
 The first partition (100Mib) is reserved for internal metadata; the second partition remains as the data volume for workload.
 Only new volumes are partitioned, and you can't use the partitioned volume with an older version of the HPCR image.
 Provisioning with an existing encrypted volume also works.
 The difference is that the existing volume does not get partitioned, and you can also go back to an older image with this volume.

-   When you create a {{site.data.keyword.hpvs}} for VPC instance, detaching the data volume attached to the running instance causes the workload running on the instance to fail.
+   When you create a {{site.data.keyword.hpvs}} for VPC instance with an attached data volume, detaching that data volume causes the workload running on the instance to fail.
 It's recommended that you do not detach the data volume.

 - Security group for ports